ChronoSheets/ChronoSheets-CSharp-Client/docs/UserProfileApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**UserProfileDoLogin**](UserProfileApi.md#userprofiledologin) | **POST** /api/UserProfile/DoLogin | Login to your ChronoSheets account and obtain an Auth Token which you can use for other ChronoSheets API methods.
+[**UserProfileDoLogin**](UserProfileApi.md#userprofiledologin) | **PUT** /api/UserProfile/DoLogin | Login to your ChronoSheets account and obtain an Auth Token which you can use for other ChronoSheets API methods.
 Does not require any special permissions.
 [**UserProfileDoLogout**](UserProfileApi.md#userprofiledologout) | **DELETE** /api/UserProfile/DoLogout | Logout of your ChronoSheets account.
 This method ends and deletes your active session.
 Does not require any special permissions.
 [**UserProfileGetMyProfile**](UserProfileApi.md#userprofilegetmyprofile) | **GET** /api/UserProfile/GetMyProfile | Get your own profile.
 Use this method to obtain detailed information about your ChronoSheets user profile.
 Does not require any special permissions.
 [**UserProfileKeepSessionAlive**](UserProfileApi.md#userprofilekeepsessionalive) | **GET** /api/UserProfile/KeepSessionAlive | Keep a session alive.
 Use this method to keep a session active.
 You could use this to &#39;ping&#39; ChronoSheets every &#39;x&#39; minutes to make sure your Auth Token will keep working.
 Does not require any special permissions.
-[**UserProfileUpdateMyProfile**](UserProfileApi.md#userprofileupdatemyprofile) | **POST** /api/UserProfile/UpdateMyProfile | Update your own profile.
+[**UserProfileUpdateMyProfile**](UserProfileApi.md#userprofileupdatemyprofile) | **PUT** /api/UserProfile/UpdateMyProfile | Update your own profile.
 Use this method to update your profile information or update/change your password.
 Does not require any special permissions.

 <a name="userprofiledologin"></a>